ch-garcia/leetcode-python/README.md

 At the moment, you will find:

 - Introduction to Pandas (Learn Basic Pandas in 15 Qs)
-- 30 Days of Pandas (Essential for pandas Interviews)
+- 30 Days of Pandas (Essential for Pandas Interviews)

 ## Note